My Goodness Kitchen

 • Process the mixture adding 2 or 3 teaspoons of water to bring the it together.
 Continue processing until the dates are broken down and the mixture sticks together.

-• Pop the remaining coconut in a bowl and begin rolling the snack ball mixture in to equal-sized balls (around a tablespoon each) and roll each through the coconut to coat.
+• Roll the energy balls.
+Pop the remaining coconut in a bowl and begin rolling the snack ball mixture in to equal-sized balls (around a tablespoon each) and roll each through the coconut to coat.

 • Store in an airtight container in the fridge or freezer.